beecave-homelab/ollama-transcriptor/README.md

    - `python-dotenv`
    - `rich`

-4. Set up environment variables by creating a `.env` file in the project directory with the following content:
+4. Set up environment variables by creating a `.env` file in the project directory with the following variables.
+You can adjust the values to your liking or copy the the default values frok the example file with `cp .env.example .env`:
     ```env
     # OpenAI API credentials
     OPENAI_API_KEY=